-Dijkstra’s algorithm finds the shortest path from a starting node to any other node, i.e. it generates a shortest-path tree.
+Dijkstra’s algorithm is a optimal greedy algorithm that finds the shortest path from a starting node to any other node in a graph, i.e. it generates a shortest-path tree.
 It can be used to solve the single source shortest path problem.

 Pseudocode